Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 The company must give the employee notice at least 30 days before the employee is discharged.
 Furthermore, the company must allow the employee to leave work at least six hours a week in order to have time to look for a new job.

 If you want to retire early, you will incur a penalty in terms of the pension you will earn.
 Voluntary early retirement is restricted in Spain.
-You can retire two years early if you meet certain conditions and have made at least 35 years of contributions.
+You can retire a maximum of two years early if you meet certain conditions and have made at least 35 years of contributions.

 Additionally, there are some special cases (e.g., disabled workers or hazardous jobs) in which you can claim a full Spanish pension from the age of 60 (or as early as 52 in some situations) if you have made sufficient contributions.